-Single Scullers - A single sculler who is entered and falls ill or is injured may, after the entry deadline and on production of a medical certificate, be replaced up to one hour before their first heat provided that the substitute is a member of the same club, school or university (or in the case of a composite or provincial crews, one of the clubs concerned, or in the case of the national team crews, of the same federation), and that the change is communicated in writing to the Organizing Committee at least one hour before the first heat of the event.
+Single Scullers - A single sculler who is entered and falls ill or is injured may, after the entry deadline and on production of a medical certificate, be replaced before their first heat provided that the substitute is a member of the same club, school, or university (or in the case of composite or provincial crews, one of the clubs concerned, or in the case of the national team crews, of the same federation).
+The changes shall be communicated in writing to the Organizing Committee by a deadline to be specified by the Organizing Committee in the Regatta Package.